vishalramvelu/Algorithimic-Auto-Trade-Bot/README.md

 # Algorithimic-Auto-Trade-Bot

-The Algorithmic Auto Trade Bot is designed to analyze stock market data and sentiment analysis of financial news to generate trading signals.
+The Algorithmic Auto Trade Bot is a web application designed to analyze stock market data and sentiment analysis of financial news to generate trading signals.
 It uses historical price data from the Yahoo Finance API and performs technical analysis to identify potential buy and sell opportunities.
 The bot also incorporates sentiment analysis on financial news articles to gauge market sentiment and adjust trading decisions accordingly.
 Overall, this is an automated trading algorithim integrating sentimentality analysis from financial news, technical metrics, and risk-mitigating strategies.

 ## Features